Golden Gate Bridge: Ferry service

 Before the bridge was built, the only practical short route between San Francisco and what is now Marin County was by boat across a section of San Francisco Bay.
 A ferry service began as early as 1820, with a regularly scheduled service beginning in the 1840s for the purpose of transporting water to San Francisco.

-The Sausalito Land and Ferry Company service, launched in 1867, eventually became the Golden Gate Ferry Company, a Southern Pacific Railroad subsidiary, the largest ferry operation in the world by the late 1920s.
+In 1867, the Sausalito Land and Ferry Company opened.
+In 1920, the service was taken over by the Golden Gate Ferry Company, which merged in 1929 with the ferry system of the Southern Pacific Railroad, becoming the Southern Pacific-Golden Gate Ferries, Ltd., the largest ferry operation in the world.
 Once for railroad passengers and customers only, Southern Pacific's automobile ferries became very profitable and important to the regional economy.
-The ferry crossing between the Hyde Street Pier in San Francisco and Sausalito Ferry Terminal in Marin County took approximately 20 minutes and cost $1.00 per vehicle, a price later reduced to compete with the new bridge.
+The ferry crossing between the Hyde Street Pier in San Francisco and Sausalito Ferry Terminal in Marin County took approximately 20 minutes and cost $1.00 per vehicle prior to 1937, when the price was reduced to compete with the new bridge.
 The trip from the San Francisco Ferry Building took 27 minutes.

 Many wanted to build a bridge to connect San Francisco to Marin County.
 San Francisco was the largest American city still served primarily by ferry boats.
 Because it did not have a permanent link with communities around the bay, the city's growth rate was below the national average.
 Many experts said that a bridge could not be built across the 6700 ft strait, which had strong, swirling tides and currents, with water 372 ft deep at the center of the channel, and frequent strong winds.
 Experts said that ferocious winds and blinding fogs would prevent construction and operation.